Eugene Zádor

 While

 Zádor is usually first associated with film and Hollywood, notably after escaping Nazi Germany, like many other silver-screen composers of his time, film music was a way to make ends meet and supply revenue for 'serious' composing.
-Such a story is quite familiar in the 20th Century, akin to that of Korngold, Rosza, and Herrmann.
+Such a story is quite familiar in the 20th Century, akin to that of Korngold, Rózsa, and Herrmann.

-Luckily, Naxos, Mariusz Smolij, and the Budapest Symphony
+Luckily, Naxos, Mariusz Smolij, and the Budapest Symphony Orchestra

 MÁV dedicated themselves to bringing Zádor's concert music to the modern listener.
-I think I count seven recordings which I will be covering on this blog from Naxos, perhaps with more to come in the future.
+I think I count eight recordings which I will be covering on this blog from Naxos, perhaps with more to come in the future.

 Recordings and reviews currently on hand